vuminhtue/SMU_R_Basic/index.md

 {: .prereq}

 > ## Workshop Description
-> Introduction to Python programming language for data analytics using Jupyer Hub  hosted via Open OnDemand in Mane Frame M2 cluster at SMU.
-Workshop contents include basic understand of Python, installation of additional python packages, introduction to data manipulation, introduction to visualization, and several best practices for using Python.
-No prior knowledge of Python or programming in general is required.
+> Introduction to R programming language for data analytics using Rstudio hosted on Open OnDemand in Mane Frame M2 cluster at SMU.
+Workshop contents include basic understand of R, installation of additional R packages, introduction to data manipulation, introduction to visualization, and several best practices for using R. No prior knowledge of R or programming in general is required.
 >
 {: .prereq}